mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-A hyperdrive consumes no fuel and, while in hyperspace, the spacecraft moves a number of parsecs equal to its Thrust per hour, up to a maximum of the hyperdrive’s rating.
+A hyperdrive consumes no fuel and, while in hyperspace, the spacecraft moves a number of parsecs equal to its Thrust per hour, up to a maximum of the hyperdrive's rating.
 This is the equivalent distance moved in realspace, and determines where the spacecraft appears once it emerges from hyperspace.

-Power Requirements: In order to use the hyperdrive, the ship requires an amount of Power equal to the hyperdrive’s total tonnage.
+Power Requirements: In order to use the hyperdrive, the ship requires an amount of Power equal to the hyperdrive's total tonnage.

 SKIP DRIVE